storacha/specs/Pinning Service.md

 This offers following advantages to typical bearer tokens:

 1. Users are able to delegate access to [pinning service] to others.
-2. Users could tokens with subset of capabilities and consequently restrining access to desired operations.
+2. Users could tokens with subset of capabilities and consequently restricting access to desired operations.
 3. Users could revoke and rotate tokens as they wish.

 :::info